terminatorul/asn1c-cmake-module/win_compat.md

 The following .cmake patch scripts are made available with `ASN1.cmake` module.
 They are not applied automatically (TODO: add checks for auto-apply), but you should probably include them all as arguments to the apropriate keyword (`APPLY_DIRECTORY_PATCH_SCRIPT` or `APPLY_SOURCE_PATCH_SCRIPT`) when using `asn1_add_module_library()`.

-All of them were needed in the case of:
+All of them were needed in the case of using:
 - Windows with Visual Studio
 - the default version of `asn1c` provided by the Windows installer (that is 0.9.21, if you do not compile `asn1c` from sources with MinGW/cygwin)
-- for the use case of procesing ASN.1 modules for X.509 certificates (DER encoding).
+- the use case of procesing ASN.1 modules for X.509 certificates (DER encoding).

 It is possible you will need other patches for your modules or for other compilers.